k-ulyanov/var_name_changer/README.md

-This is a program that can be used to changing variable names in your project.
+This is a program that can be used for changing variable names in your project.
 I used Python to make this program.